Area Sport Fishing Reports

-There is no closed season for nonpelagic rockfish in the Southeast Alaska Inside waters.
-Anglers are encouraged to use a rockfish release device whenever releasing nonpelagic rockfish.
-Please see the “Southeast Alaska Sport Fish Regulation Summary” or visit your local ADF&G office to see examples of rockfish release devices and learn about their use.
+All vessels are required to have at least one functional deep water release device (regardless of species targeted) and anglers are REQUIRED to use a rockfish release device to release nonpelagic rockfish during this time.
+Please see the Southeast Alaska Sport Fish Regulation Summary or visit your local ADF&G office to see examples of rockfish release devices and learn about their use.

 Regulation summaries and the most recent regulatory changes are available online and at the Yakutat ADF&G office, most local tackle and outdoor stores in Alaska.

-For further information, please contact the Yakutat Area Sport Fish management biologist: Matt Catterson at (907) 465-2810
+For further information, please contact the Yakutat Area Sport Fish management biologist: Matt Catterson at (907) 784-3222